 This is a generic paper for all GM A&F-car steering columns (standard and tilt) used in production through model years 1969 to 1976.

+A word of caution: First of all DISCONNECT THE BATTERY before working on your steering column!
 With the steering column disassembled it is possible to inadvertently move the ignition switch to the START position.